Zoo Knoxville: Black Bear Falls

-Upon entering, the first habitat is Black Bear Falls, housing several American black bears, an important species native to the nearby Great Smoky Mountains National Park.
+The first habitat upon entering is Black Bear Falls, which houses several American black bears, an important species native to the nearby Great Smoky Mountains National Park.
 Several viewing areas are featured, as well as a small cave for children to explore educational facts about bears' hibernation behavior and diet.

 Boyd Family Asian Trek and Red Panda Village

 Continuing to the East Zoo, the Boyd Family Red Panda Village is world-renowned for their red panda conservation program.
 In 2017, this section of the zoo was greatly expanded and revitalized as the Boyd Family Asian Trek, containing new habitats for Malayan tigers, white-handed gibbons, silvered leaf langurs, and white-naped cranes.

 Clayton Family Kids Cove

 At the east end of the zoo, Clayton Family Kids Cove contains a variety of activities geared towards children.
-These include a carousel, petting zoo, playground, and sandbox.
-Regarding animal exhibits, Kids Cove features a petting zoo with a number of domestic animals like sheep and goats, as well as a small exhibit featuring North American beavers and budgies.
+These include a carousel, playground, and sandbox.
+Kids Cove features a petting zoo with a number of domestic animals like sheep and goats, as well as small exhibits featuring North American beavers and budgies.

-The far eastern area of the zoo by Kids Cove formerly held the original reptile house, along with a few smaller exhibits with otters and birds.
-This, along with other regions along the perimeter of the zoo, are undergoing extensive revitalization as part of the zoo's larger rebranding campaign announced in 2016.
-As of March 2022, this region of the zoo displays retired birds-of-prey from the zoo's former bird show.
+The far eastern area of the zoo behind Kids Cove formerly held the original reptile house, along with a few smaller exhibits with otters and birds.
+This section, along with other regions along the perimeter of the zoo, are undergoing extensive revitalization as part of the zoo's larger rebranding campaign announced in 2016.
+As of March 2022, this section of the zoo displays retired birds of prey from the zoo's former bird show.